Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

 Server software is the software that allows multiple players to play on a server together.

+### Note

+A * means that the developer of that project mass produces them.
+This leads to a lack of support, lack of updates, and quick abandonement.

 ### Plugins:

 - [CraftBukkit](https://getbukkit.org/download/craftbukkit) - It's the BASE for all forks that are out today and they still are updating it to this day, not newbie friendly at all because it requires manual building (or you can get it [here](https://getbukkit.org)).
 The only real use is for Minecraft versions from `1.0.0` to `1.4.5` as there is no Spigot release for these versions.